amandamarquis1/ElrondNFTGenerator/README.md

 	- [Telegram](https://t.me/Mandacm)

 ## Tutorial
----
 ### 1. Prepping your files
 - The **files** in each subfolder should use underscores "_" in any place they would like a space in the attribute field in the metadata.
-  >> An attribute you would like to show up as "Blue Sky" in the metadata would be named `Blue_Sky.png`
+  > An attribute you would like to show up as "Blue Sky" in the metadata would be named `Blue_Sky.png`

 - The generator works by using a weighted rarity system for the layers.
 This is included by adding a pound "#" symbol and a DECIMAL value percentage of how often you want the trait to show up.
-  >> You have three backgrounds: Blue Sky, Sunset, and Night Sky.
+  > You have three backgrounds: Blue Sky, Sunset, and Night Sky.
 If you wanted Blue Sky to be most common, you could name the layer `Blue_Sky#75.png` for the layer to appear in roughly 75% of the NFTs.
 If you wanted the Sunset to be rare, you could name it `Sunset#20.png` for it to appear in roughly 20% of the NFTs.
 Finally, Night Sky being most rare, it would be named `Night_Sky#5.png` and show up in roughly 5% of your NFTs. **Notice how all of these values add up to 100.** If you do not assign the layer a rarity value, it will default to 100% (the most common).

 - Say you wanted some of your NFTs to have NO background, and it be just as rare as the Night Sky.
 What you could do is ***create a blank layer the same size as your other layers, and name it `NONE#5.png`***.
 Now, lower the frequency of another background (Drop that Blue Sky down to 70%) so all of the layers still add up to 100.
 This will give 5% of your NFTs no background, and just skip over adding a background value to the metadata for that 5%.
-  >>This feature comes in handy with special accessories or other layers, to prevent all NFTs from having them.
+  > This feature comes in handy with special accessories or other layers, to prevent all NFTs from having them.
 Use it in as few or as many folders as you want for your NFT layers!

 - Folders should be named how you want the attribute value to be named.
 We named all of the background files above, so we would want to put them in a subfolder named "Background".
 Capitalization is important.
 Name it exactly how you want it in the metadata.
-  >> Metadata for a file with path `Background/Blue_Sky#70.png` would look like `Background: Blue Sky`
+  > Metadata for a file with path `Background/Blue_Sky#70.png` would look like `Background: Blue Sky`
 - Nesting folders is also an option.
 It comes in handy when you want certain layers to combine, and others to not.
 Think daytime backgrounds with daytime characters.
 If you wanted to make sure that no night time backgrounds got used with the day time characters, you could put them in a different subfolder underbackgrounds.
-  >> All daytime backgrounds could be in teh `Background` folder, but you could nest the nighttime backgrounds in a `Night` folder, with a path looking like `Background/Night/Night_Sky#5.png`.
+  > All daytime backgrounds could be in teh `Background` folder, but you could nest the nighttime backgrounds in a `Night` folder, with a path looking like `Background/Night/Night_Sky#5.png`.
 The subfolder name is not included in the metadata. the attribute for using night sky in this nested folder situation would still look like `Background: Night Sky`
 - Make sure ALL files in ALL folders are the same dimensions.
 - Make sure ALL files are named accordingly as you want them to appear in the metadata, following the guidelines above.
 - Make sure NO files across all folders share the same name.
 This will make the exported CSV file return weird numbers if you have a background named Blue and a hat named Blue, it will not know which blue layer it is counting.